My Digital Photography of

 Praying Mantises

 I've loved praying mantises since I was a child.
 In the spring of 2004, I ordered three Chinese Mantis (Tenodera sinesis) egg cases from a gardening company.
 I allowed them to hatch indoors in a small terrarium.
 One day I came home from work and there were hundreds of 3/8" long baby mantises.
 The mantises in all three cases emerged within 48 hours of each other.
 I hand-released them around the borders of my home and in the garden.
 Ever since then, I have not had to buy any more egg cases, as I find them each fall.
+I have since moved to a different home and will not be releasing any Chinese mantises here.

 Although it is an enjoyable experience to purchase egg sacs and watch the babies hatch, and many people think of them as "beneficial insects" for their garden, now that I have seen what it can do to a local area (I see mantises every year since I released my original batch), I strongly encourage you not to purchase egg sacs from gardening companies and enjoy your native populations instead.
 I haven't even seen one of the native mantises in my area in years, and if there are any, I'm sure the introduction of the Chinese Mantis can't be doing them any good.
 It is easy to tell them apart too.
 The native species has a black and white blotch in the "armpit" area.
 They also often have red tips on the ends of their legs.
-Click here to shortcut to my photos of a native mantis.
+Click here to shortcut to my photos of a Michigan native mantis.
 The Chinese Mantis does not have these unique markings.

 Click on any photo to see a larger view!